 12And because of the increase in lawlessness, the love of the many will grow cold.

-13But the one who endures to their end, that one will be saved.
+13But the one who endures to the end will be saved.

 14And the good news of the kingdom will be proclaimed to the whole inhabited world as a testimony to all the nations, and then the end will come.

-15“Therefore, when you see the abomination of desolationa that was spoken of by the prophet Daniel, standing in the Holy Place (let the one reading understand),
+15“Therefore, when you see the abomination of desolationb that was spoken of by the prophet Daniel, standing in the Holy Place (let the reader understand),

 16then those who are in Judea must flee to the mountains,

 17the one who is on the roof must not go down into his house to take things out,

 18and the one who is in the field must not turn back to take his cloak.

 19But how terrible it will be for those who are pregnant and for nursing mothers in those days!